 For residents of North East Lincolnshire

-In North East Lincolnshire, most adult social work is provided by focus independent adult social work on behalf of North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
+In North East Lincolnshire, most adult social work is provided by focus independent adult social work on behalf of North East Lincolnshire and NHS Humber and North Yorkshire Integrated Care Board (ICB).

 To find out your rights as a carer, eligibility criteria, the ‘wellbeing’ principles, capital limits and much more please read the care and support statutory guidance.